The 8th Form of Art, high tailoring of Haute Couture Week . Autumn-Winter 2023/24

 Haute Couture is translated from French as ‘high fashion’, it’s exclusively French label and can not exist anywhere else.

-Haute couture is here to show up, to carry us away, to make us dream.
+But what does it really represent and why we always counterpose haute couture weeks to ready-to-wear ones?High fashion is a place where designers can play, experiment, speak out and provoke their audience without constantly thinking of revenues.
+Its initially much more ‘down-to-earth’, commercial ready-to-wear [près-à-porter] lines which are supposed to drive the incomes.Haute couture is here to show up, to carry us away, to make us dream.
 It’s the “8th Form of Art”, adding to the traditional Painting, Sculpture, Literature, Architecture, Theatre, Film and Music.
 In fact, it incorporates all other forms of art which supplement the art of tailoring, pardon very very high tailoring.
-Indeed, the latest collections of the Autumn-Winter 2023/24 Week which took place in Paris at the beginning of July proved that art is in the core of haute couture
+Indeed, the latest collections of the Autumn-Winter 2023/24 Week which took place in Paris at the beginning of July proved that art is in the core of haute couture.

-Thom Brown shown his first couture collection in the French capital, and it couldn’t have been more dramatic.
+Thom Browne shown his first couture collection in the French capital, and it couldn’t have been more dramatic.
 He seated the guests of the show… on the stage of the Paris Garnier Opera.
 While the red and golden auditorium was entirely populated by black and white cut-out illustrations of the personages who looked much similar to the designer.

-Another newcomer of this week became the Beirut based luxury house Ashi Studio.
+Ashi Studio.
 In keeping with the designer’s Mohammed Ashi flair for drama, the winter collection was unveiled onstage at the iconic Théatre du Chatelet.
-Despite the morning hour [10 a.m.] the show which opened the last day of the four-days couture mini-race, gathered, as French say “crème de la crème” [best of the best] of the fashion industry, both of influencer and media sides.
-Inspired by the powerful novel “Perfume” of Patrick Suskind, it came as a fresh scent with the couturier’s approach dressing as “undressing”.
-Undeniably, in his Parisian debut Ashi, who employed the of best of the French craftsmen, has managed to extract the essence of couture.
+Despite the morning hour [10 a.m.], the show, which opened the last day of the four-day couture mini-race, gathered, as the French say, “crème de la crème” [best of the best] of the fashion industry, both on the influencer and media sides.
+Inspired by the powerful novel “Perfume” by Patrick Suskind, it came as a fresh scent with the couturier’s approach to dressing as “undressing.”
+Undeniably, in his Parisian debut, Ashi, who employed the best of the French craftsmen, has managed to extract the essence of couture.

 Stephan Rolland has also chosen to stage his winter presentation in the Garnier Opera.
-The show took place in the majestic main entrance of the Opera with its sculptural staircase by which the models, or better say, Divas, all inspired by the characters of the classical Italian operas, were climbing.
-Breathtaking sumptuous looks, or better say ‘pieces of art’.
+The show took place in the majestic main entrance of the Opera with its sculptural staircase, by which the models, or better say, Divas, all inspired by the characters of the classical Italian operas, were climbing.
+Breathtaking sumptuous looks, or better say, ‘pieces of art.’

-Another viral moment of the past week was the closing look at Balenciaga show, while the model was walking in a shining, chrome-laminated 3D printed bell-skirted suit of armour.
+Another viral moment of the past week was the closing look at the Balenciaga show, while the model was walking in a shining, chrome-laminated 3D-printed bell-skirted suit of armour.

 A modern interpretation of Joan of Arc by Demna Gvasalia.

-The rest of the collecting is worthing to describe as well.
-A slew of hidden tromp l’oeil handcrafted techniques had been lavished on oil painting fabric to imitate fur, printing Japanese denim to mimic Prince of Wales check, and ‘windswept’ raincoats to look as if they were caught by a storm.
+“Maybe she wouldn’t have been burned at the stake for wearing men’s clothes if she was wearing that,” he remarked.
+The rest of the collection is worth describing as well.
+A slew of hidden trompe-l’œil handcrafted techniques had been lavished on oil painting fabric to imitate fur, printing Japanese denim to mimic Prince of Wales check, and ‘windswept’ raincoats to look as if they were caught by a storm.
+The lineup was opened by a replica black velvet Cristóbal Balenciaga haute couture dress.
+It was worn by the exquisite Danielle Slavik, who originally modeled it for Balenciaga himself.
+Grace Kelly ordered it, with its integral pearl necklace, for her 40th birthday.

 “This show is the story of the pressure of creation; it starts with a very simple white dress, like a white paper when you start to create,” said de Vilmorin.
 This collection addressed the questions he asked himself when he creates, including whether to show something sharp and black or something “crazy both more colour”.